keskinm/tomato-allergies-/README.md

 `batch=32` ; `subdivisions=16` ; `width=640` ; `height=640` ; `momentum=0.9` ; `decay=0.0005` ;
 `learning_rate=0.001` ; `iterations=2500`

+#### transfer learning
+weights are initialized with darknet53 model trained on Imagenet.

+`wget https://pjreddie.com/media/files/darknet53.conv.74` to get it.

 ### Error rate on test set = 0.11 with checkpoint in release checkpoint_0.3

 Note: Overfitting is not fully attained and better ER is possible with 2500 iterations